BenMcAvoy/Plans/Exekern/Specifics/Kernel module client.md

 * File       - /usr/bin/cowsay
 * Date     - 4.04.23
 * Reason - Unkown
+:w

-The backend could use something like protobufs and gRPC to communicate this.
-[Lanboard](https://github.com/BenMcAvoy/Lanboard) could be used as an example for protobufs and gRPCS with Rust and Go.
+The backend could use something like protobufs and gRPC to communicate this. [[Lanboard/Summary|Lanboard]] could be used as an example for protobufs and gRPCS with Rust and Go.